 Anglesite (Pb So4) heat ⟶ PbO + So3

-(ii) Roasting:- Roasting is heating ores in presence of air.
+(ii) Roasting:- Roasting is heating ores in the presence of air.
 It is commonly done for non-oxy ores like sulfate ore.
 By roasting, sulfate ores can be converted to more reactive oxide for some ores partial roasting is done which is followed by self-reduction of ores.

 Reduction of Metal-Oxide into Metal